 How do the newer GLP-1 receptor agonists like semaglutide and tirzepatide work for weight loss?

 Semaglutide and tirzepatide mimic hormones in the intestines.
 They reduce hunger and slow digestion.
-Studies show they can lead to significant weight loss, treating obesity as a hormone issue.
+Studies show they can lead to significant weight loss medications prescribed by doctors, treating obesity as a hormone issue.

 What are the potential side effects and safety considerations for weight loss medications?